Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk

 \subsection{Long-term Amplitude of Overdamped DHOs: Primarily Determined by \lledd?}

 We find that the long-term asymptotic variability amplitude of AGN in the overdamped subclass, as characterized by \sigmadho, is anti-correlated with Eddington ratio and black hole mass.
-This finding is consistent with that resulted from previous investigations utilizing other methods~\citep{vandenberk2004, wilhite2008, macleod2010, ai2010, simm2016}.
+This finding is consistent with that resulted from previous investigations utilizing other methods~\citep{vandenberk2004, wilhite2007, macleod2010, ai2010, simm2016}.
 The anti-correlation of \sigmadho\ with \lledd\ is expected in a model where the size of the hot X-ray corona relative to the accretion disk anti-correlates with \lledd\ and the optical variability is largely due to reprocessing of X-ray photons~\citep[e.g.,][]{kubota2018, giustini2019}.
-More specifically, a high \lledd~corresponds to a small X-ray corona and a large/strong disk, therefore, less reprocessing of X-ray photons occurs in the disk---leading to a smaller variability amplitude; on the other hand, a low \lledd~indicates a large X-ray corona relative to the disk, thus, more reprocessing of X-ray photons occurs at the disk and a larger variability amplitude can be expected.
-However, recent work on intensive multi-band AGN reverberation mapping for a handful of objects have cast doubt on direct X-ray illumination being the main driver for the UV/optical variability of AGN ~\citep{edelson2017, starkey2017, edelson2019, cackett2020}, see \citet{cackett2021} for more discussion on this topic.
+More specifically, a high \lledd~corresponds to a small X-ray corona and a large/strong disk, therefore, less reprocessing of X-ray photons occurs in the disk---leading to a smaller long-term variability amplitude; on the other hand, a low \lledd~indicates a large X-ray corona relative to the disk, thus, more reprocessing of X-ray photons occurs in the disk and a larger long-term variability amplitude can be expected. \editone{We note that the correlations discussed in this section can also be produced by changing mass accretion rate in the disk~\citep{li2008}, moreover, recent work on intensive multi-band AGN reverberation mapping for a handful of objects have provided potential evidence for such scenario~\citep{edelson2017, Starkey2017, edelson2019, cackett2020}, see \citet{cackett2021} for more discussion on this topic}.

 If \lledd~sets the basic level of AGN variability, then the additional anti-correlation with \mbh~can be explained by the recognition that the part of the accretion disk that emits at a fixed effective temperature changes radius with increasing/decreasing \mbh.
-The flux per unit area at a radius $R >>$ $6$\Rg\ on the disk is defined as
+The flux emitted per unit area at a radius $R >>$ $6$\Rg\ on the disk is defined as